-Today we will examine the three distinct prayers of Jesus, our Redeemer, while he suffered on the cross.
-As Lent 2021 begins and soon the observance of Easter what better prayers to look at than those of Jesus Christ, as we continue this series on prayer.
-After all, he is the Master, Teacher above allContinue reading “Prayers on the Cross”
+I’m repeating a prior post.
+When originally published this was one of seven posts researching the prayers of Jesus.
+This one, examines the three distinct prayers of Jesus, our Redeemer, while he suffered on the cross.
+With the observance of Good Friday and Easter, what better prayers to look at than those of Jesus Christ.Continue reading “Prayers on the Cross – again”